Day Twenty-Four on the Camino Portugués

 Walk on the Aldea Romarís for 300 meters, turning left onto Souro Street.

-Walk a few meters more to pick up the Aldea Cambelas.
-This lovely narrow road winds around and through the village of Porta Dos Mariños on some amazing tracks.
-When this car approached us, I was not sure there was room for both of us!
+This lovely narrow road winds around and through the village of Porta Dos Mariños on some amazingly narrow tracks.

-Continue on the Aldea Cambelas for a wonderful 1/2 kilometer, then turn left onto the Aldea Anteportas for a few meters, followed by a right onto Tarrío Street and toward the town of the same name.
+Continue on the Aldea Cambelas for a wonderful 1/2 kilometer, then turn left onto the Aldea Anteportas for a few meters, followed by a right onto Tarrío street and toward the town of the same name.

-This town and the last are so attractive to walk through, with side by side hórreos, gorgeous spring flowers and almost no pilgrims around in Tarrío.
+This town and the last are so attractive to walk through, with side by side hórreos, gorgeous flowers and almost no pilgrims around in Tarrío.

 We wandered through the town and onward, on Tarrío Street for almost another full kilometer.

-You continue to follow the waymarks to walk another 0.85 through the next town of O VilarYou are approximately 14 kilometers into the day when you arrive in this town.
+You continue to follow the waymarks to walk another 0.85 kilometer through the next town of O Vilar.
+You are approximately 14 kilometers into the day when you arrive in this town.

 Just beyond Vilar, meet and follow the railroad tracks.